Twisted Ruelle zeta function at zero for compact hyperbolic surfaces: Introduction

 and the twisted Ruelle zeta function, associated with $\chi$, is defined by the infinite product

-Here, the products run over the primitive conjugacy classes of $\Gamma$ (see Subsection 2.1), which correspond to the prime closed geodesics on the surface with length $l(\gamma)$.

-The \textit{twisted} Selberg, resp.
-Ruelle zeta function, converges absolutely and uniformly on compact subsets of some half plane in $\C$ (Proposition \ref{SelbergConvergence}, resp. \ref{prop:RuelleConvergence}).
-If we consider $\chi$ to be the trivial representation, we obtain the usual, \textit{non-twisted} definitions of the Selberg and Ruelle zeta functions (see \cite{ruelle1992dynamical,sel}).
+Here, the products run over the \emph{primitive} conjugacy classes of $\Gamma$ (see Subsection~\ref{sec:HyperbolicSurfaces}), which correspond to the prime closed geodesics on the surface, and $l(\gamma)$ denotes the length of geodesic corresponding to $[\gamma]$.
+The products in the definition of the \textit{twisted} zeta functions converge absolutely and uniformly on compact subsets of some right half plane in $\C$ by \cite[Theorem 3.1]{fedosova2020meromorphic} (see also Propositions~\ref{SelbergConvergence} and \ref{prop:RuelleConvergence}).
+If we consider $\chi$ to be the trivial representation, we obtain the usual, \textit{non-twisted} definitions of the Selberg and Ruelle zeta functions (see \cite{Rue76,sel}).